Kharon4/beautifulTrees_IS_F311/beautifulTrees/README.md

 ## Analysis of our work

-Click on _Files_ above to see the analysis and demos.
+Click on _Related Pages_ above to see the analysis and demos.